Back to Articles

 Judges who had previously been involved in Rathnayake’s case recused themselves.
 Court dates were repeatedly postponed.
 Finally, in October 2023, the Supreme Court agreed to hear the challenge.

 As of March 2025, Rathnayake has been banned from leaving Sri Lanka while the court considers the case.
-All parties had been given eight weeks to submit statements; however, the final judgement is still pending.
+Arguments in the Supreme Court were concluded in March 2025; however, the final judgment is still pending

 The Mirusuvil massacre isn’t an isolated incident.
 Sri Lanka’s civil war left thousands dead and countless families without answers or justice.
 But this case is different; there was a trial and a conviction.
 There was, briefly, accountability.
 It raises an uncomfortable question: if documented massacres with convictions can be pardoned, what hope exists for the countless atrocities that were never even investigated?